Advancing Clinical Trial Data Sharing Through the Yale University Open Data Access Project

-Our agreement with the YODA Project, which began in 2014, marked the first time a company had collaborated with an independent academic group to review and make decisions regarding requests for clinical data.
-Medical devices followed in 2015 and consumer healthcare products in December 2016.
-Researchers can request our data via the link here: http://yoda.yale.edu/how-request-data.
+Our engagement with the YODA Project, which began in 2014, marked the first time a company had collaborated with an independent academic group to objectively make decisions on proposals for access to clinical data from our research in pharmaceuticals.
+Medical devices followed in 2015 and consumer healthcare products in 2017.
+Researchers can request data here: http://yoda.yale.edu/how-request-data.

 The YODA Project enables researchers to access deidentified participant-level trial data and research reports, which provide extensive details about the methods and results of a clinical trial.
 The YODA Project serves as an independent review panel to make decisions about requests from researchers.
 Applicants submit proposals directly to the YODA Project.
 The YODA Project scientists conduct a thorough review of the scientific merit of the proposal and make the decision whether we will provide access to these data.

 Five-year data on the YODA Project were published in Nature’s open access journal, Scientific Data, in 2018.
 The research findings both defined best practices for sharing clinical trial data and outlined outstanding challenges to further refine how data are shared.